• Skip to primary navigation

 Notes

-We love these both with sweet potato fries and with regular french fries – choose your favorite!
+I love this recipe both with sweet potato fries and with regular French fries – choose your favorite!

 Nutrition